 Mrs. Voncile Jackson

 Retired Nursing Instructor, J.F.
-Drake State Technical College
+Drake State Community and Technical College

 Ms. Shelbrina (Shel) Lomax, RN